sergiishevchenko/ft_ping/README.md

 This project is expected to be run and defended on a **Debian VM (>= 7.0)** with Linux kernel **> 3.14**.

-See **`docs/VM_SETUP.md`** for a full guide: creating the VM, packages, networking, SSH from a 42 cluster machine, build/run, and defense checklist.

 Quick start on the VM:

 ```bash